j409678976-oss/sql_data_warehouse_project/README.md

 These insights empower stakeholders key business metrices, enabling strategic decision-making.

 ---

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 👨‍💻 About Me

 Hi there!
 I'm **Jenin Marwan Fares**, I'm a Computer Systems Engineering Student (Final Year) and an Aspiring Data Analyst.
 Passionate about transforming raw data into actionable insights using SQL & Data Visualization.
-Always eager to learn and build !
+Always eager to learn and build!
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.[cite: 2]